Skip to main content

 Copied

-Most discussion of AI risk focuses on review discipline.
-Who reads the diff, how large the change is, and whether the engineer who merges the code understands what is going into production.
-Those controls matter.
-The constraint upstream of review is what the model is writing against in the first place.
+Most conversations about AI risk in software focus on the review stage.
+Who reads the pull request, how large the change is, and whether the engineer who clicks merge can explain what is heading into production.
+All of that matters.
+The part that gets far less attention is what the model is writing against in the first place.

 Architectural drift is harder to spot than a missing null check